Meeco/docs/guides/presentation-definitions.md

 **Response**

-List of presentation definitons in this organisation.
+List of presentation definitons managed by this Organisation.

 ### One Object

 Retrieve a presentation definition by ID.
-The resulting object needs to be owned by the organisation that is making the request.
+The resulting object needs to be owned by the Organisation that is making the request.

 **Endpoint**